99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - AppSpec.yml file says how deploys should happen.
 Must run a CodeDeploy Agent on the target instance.
 - an order of the hooks for in-place deployments: ApplicationStop -> BeforeInstall -> AfterInstall -> ApplicationStart
 - defined the deployment actions in a file AppSpec.yml.
 Hooks allowed: BeforeAllowTraffic > AfterAllowTraffic
-- it can pull code boundle from S3
+- it can pull code bundle from S3

 <img width="450" height="600" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/0c52fbf2-0fee-4e0d-beda-6b7f3e635465">
 <img width="450" height="600" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/5656f273-9341-4276-9aa9-b7dd71ad8f65">
 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/377e1523-2f19-4a92-90d8-4694879141ab">

-Deployment lifecycle evens, You can specify scripts to run in a hook:
+Deployment lifecycle events, You can specify scripts to run in a hook:
 - ApplicationStop
 - DownloadBundle: CodeDeploy agent copies the application revision files to a temporary location
 - BeforeInstall: You can use this deployment lifecycle event for preinstall tasks, such as decrypting files and creating a backup of the current version
 - Install: CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
 - AfterInstall: tasks such as configuring your application or changing file permissions.
 - ApplicationStart: restart services that were stopped during ApplicationStop.
-- ValidateService: It is used to verify the deployment was completed successfully. !!
+- ValidateService: It is used to verify the deployment was completed successfully.
 - BeforeBlockTraffic: run tasks on instances before they are deregistered from a load balancer.
 - BlockTraffic: internet traffic is blocked from accessing instances that are currently serving traffic
 - AfterBlockTraffic: run tasks on instances after they are deregistered from their respective load balancer.